ironhack-labs/lab-html-exercise/readme.md

 #### CSS 1 | Setup

-As you might recall, the first thing we have to do to add styles to our page is to create a `style.css` file and link it to our `index.html`.
++As you might recall, the first thing we have to do to add styles to our page is to create a `style.css` file and link it to our `index.html`.

 So let's begin by creating a new file, in the same folder as our HTML file, and name it `style.css`.
 Now, link the file to the _index.html_.